 Erasmus+ is the EU's program to support education, training, youth and sport in Europe.
 Its budget of €14.7 billion will provide opportunities for over 4 million Europeans to study, train, gain experience, and volunteer abroad.

 Set to last until 2020, Erasmus+ doesn't just have opportunities for students.
-Merging seven prior programmes, it has opportunities for a wide variety of individuals and organisations.
+Merging seven prior programs, it has opportunities for a wide variety of individuals and organisations.

-Detailed information on these opportunities, including eligibility criteria, is available in the Erasmus+ Programme Guide.
-An indicative funding guide for some centralised opportunities is also available.
+Detailed information on these opportunities, including eligibility criteria, is available in the Erasmus+ Program Guide.
+An indicative funding guide for some centralized opportunities is also available.

 The aim of Erasmus+ is to contribute to the Europe 2020 strategy for growth, jobs, social equity and inclusion, as well as the aims of ET2020, the EU's strategic framework for education and training.

 Erasmus+ also aims to promote the sustainable development of its partners in the field of higher education, and contribute to achieving the objectives of the EU Youth Strategy.

 - Reducing unemployment, especially among young people

 - Promoting adult learning, especially for new skills and skills required by the labor market.

 - Encouraging young people to take part in European democracy